Protecting your building from heavy rains

 Vulnerability map

-You can view the Montréal agglomeration climate risk vulnerability map (in French) l and select the “Identification des cuvettes 2021” (2021 Basin Identification) map.
+You can view the Montréal agglomeration climate risk vulnerability map (in French) and select the “Identification des cuvettes 2021” (2021 Basin Identification) map.
 This map identifies areas whose naturally sunken topography has the potential for surface water accumulation during heavy rains.

 Tangible actions for a safer future